cichy22997/FilmsNet/README.md

 * [Setup](#setup)

 ## General info
-Xamarin application that allows user to create a database of your favorite movies.
+ASP and Vue application that allows to create a database of your favorite movies.

 ## Technologies
 Project is created with: